- New document

 GIFs allow such transparencies.
 This is a very important feature.

 - The Convert to sRGB checkbox converts the current working color space to the famous sRGB.
 This reduced color space still plays some role in web design.
 The checkbox provides a convenient way to convert the file to this color space.
 We will talk about the meaning of color spaces later.

 - When you hear GIF, you usually think involuntarily of Animated GIFs, the small, sometimes quite funny GIF animations that clog our social media channels.
-The Save for Web dialog contains all the tools needed to create animated GIFs.
-The individual frames are created as independent layers in the image.
+To create GIF animations, however, you do not use the Save for Web dialog, but the Timeline palette.
+The individual layers of the file are converted into frames.
 The procedure is easy to learn.
 Try it on a rainy afternoon.
 I can promise you: unfortunately, it’s fun.

 Now let’s activate the third preview field and assign JPEG as file format.

 > Activate preview field 3.